jjgomera/iapws/paper.md

 # Summary

-Water is possibly the most important chemical compound.
-Due to both its uses and its abundance, being able to predict its physical properties is essential to be able to simulate any process in which water participates.
+Water is possibly the most important chemical compound in the industry.
+Due to both its uses and its abundance, being able to predict its physical properties is essential to simulate any process in which water participates.

-The International Association for the Properties of Water and Steam, [IAPWS](http://iapws.org/), provides internationally accepted formulations for the properties of light and heavy steam for scientific and industrial applications.
+The International Association for the Properties of Water and Steam, [IAPWS](http://iapws.org/), provides internationally accepted formulations for the properties of light and heavy water and steam for scientific and industrial applications.